Presidential polls: Voted according to my conscience, says Cong MLA Kuldeep Bishnoi | Politics

 Last month, Bishnoi said he was consulting his supporters to decide his next course of action.

+Earlier, the Adampur MLA and a prominent non-Jat face in Haryana, Bishnoi had batted for promoting young faces with a "mass base" to strengthen the party.

+He had earlier described Jyotiraditya Scindia's exit from the party as a big blow and said many devoted leaders across the country feel "alienated, wasted and discontented".

-The Congress, which is the main opposition party in Haryana, was assured of one Rajya Sabha seat by virtue of the number of MLAs it has in the 90-member assembly.
+In the recent Rajya Sabha election, the Congress, which is the main opposition party in Haryana, was assured of one seat by the number of MLAs it has in the 90-member assembly.

 However, Congress candidate Ajay Maken failed to secure the berth after Bishnoi cross-voted, while another MLA's vote was declared invalid.

-BJP's Krishan Lal Panwar and the saffron party-backed Independent candidate Kartikeya Sharma were elected to the two Rajya Sabha seats from Haryana.
+BJP's Krishan Lal Panwar and the saffron party-backed Independent candidate Kartikeya Sharma were elected to the two Rajya Sabha seats from Haryana for which the election was held last month.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)